 Categories

 Grading New Quizzes

-Note: This tutorial is currently being updated to include video instructions.
 Canvas provides a multitude of assessment tools that allow for feedback on both the student and instructor end.
 One of these tools is the quizzes function which allows you to create multiple choice, true/false, and essay questions, among several others.
-When creating quizzes for […]
+When creating quizzes for your class, you may find that you want to provide students […]

+Categories